Live Virtual Lab

 What You Will Learn

-• How to distinguish AI thinking amplifiers from eroders: Recognize when AI strengthens your reasoning
+• How to distinguish AI thinking amplifiers from eroders: Recognize when AI strengthens your reasoning and when it quietly degrades judgment, attention, and decision ownership.

-Use frameworks such as the Five Hats to examine decisions from multiple perspectives,
+• How to apply structured thinking with AI: Use frameworks such as the Five Hats to examine decisions from multiple perspectives, surface alternatives, and clarify tradeoffs instead of defaulting to the first answer.

-• How to prompt for a personal AI advisor board: Apply curated prompts that challenge assumptions,
+• How to prompt for a personal AI advisory board: Apply curated prompts that challenge assumptions, broaden perspective, and support higher quality decisions while keeping judgment and accountability with you.

 Meet the Facilitators